Last modified 2 /17

 Effervescence (the Fizz test): Minerals containing calcium carbonate (CaCO3) will generally react when exposed to weak acid (usually hydrochloric acid (HCl), but even vinegar will work).
 Carbon dioxide (CO2) is released and the mineral or rock literally "fizzes."
-Some may need to be powdered (increases surface area) before any reaction can take place.
+Some may need to be powdered to increase the surface area before any reaction will take place.

 Magnetism: Magnetite is naturally magnetic.
 Don't put a chunk near your computer!

 Taste: Some minerals have a distinctive taste.
 Notable examples include Halite (rock salt), and Chalcanthite (a copper sulfate - be careful with this one!!).
 I don't generally recommend the taste test.